mems/calepin/Development/JavaScript/JavaScript.md

 #### Store bytes in JS source as ArrayBuffer

+Note: store the number array in a string that could be parsed as JSON.
+[It’s much faster, especially for cold loads!](https://twitter.com/mathias/status/1143551692732030979?s=12), see also [The cost of JavaScript in 2019 · V8](https://v8.dev/blog/cost-of-javascript-2019#json)

 The compress ratio is between 1 : 2 to 11 : 4

 	let buffer = Uint32Array.from([0, 1, 2, ...]).buffer.slice(0);// not accurate, see below